Happygamer1983/LimeOS-API/docs/source/Tutorials/First App.rst

     :format: html

 Here you can learn how to create your own app via the Script Editor.
+While this Tutorial tries to explain things as best as possible, its recommended that you know some lua/luau.
+If you dont know lua/luau watch some YouTube videos on the basics.

 Creating an App
 ---------------